PoliticalGraveyard.com

 Juanita Gregg Winn — of Liberty, Randolph County, N.C.
 Republican.
 Alternate delegate to Republican National Convention from North Carolina, 1932.
 Female.
 Burial location unknown.

 Nadine P. Winter — of Washington, D.C.
 Born in North Carolina.
 Democrat.
-Delegate to Democratic National Convention from District of Columbia, 1968, 1972, 1980, 2000; candidate for Presidential Elector for District of Columbia.
+Delegate to Democratic National Convention from District of Columbia, 1968, 1972, 1980, 2000; Democratic Presidential Elector for District of Columbia, 2000 (voted for Al Gore and Joseph I. Lieberman).
 Female.
 Episcopalian.
 Still living as of 2000.

 Martha Wood Martha Swain Wood — also known as Martha Wood — of Winston-Salem, Forsyth County, N.C.
 Mayor of Winston-Salem, N.C., 1989-97.
 Female.
 Still living as of 1997.